IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - Earl Sweatshirt
 - Goddess of Fate
 	- a sect of the religion starts advocating a new world order - tied to the Council
+	- give this guy some prophetic dreams or whatever

 Toby
 - ==Coriolis (”Cory”) - Djinn father - deadbeat dad
-	- used arcane condenser in apostasy to split his soul, put the pieces of his soul in his children as a backup against death (is this too evil?) - this is why Toby had volatile power
+	- ~~used arcane condenser in apostasy to split his soul, put the pieces of his soul in his children as a backup against death (is this too evil?) - this is why Toby had volatile power
-	- preached a false religion in apostasy, trying to just steal the condenser? was used by the bad lawyer as a pawn?
-	- broke his deal with a devil, ends up captured in apostasy again
 	- rockstar, adventurer, false prophet, pyramid scheme boss
 		- apostasy big bad is an ex of his, baited him into trying to steal the artifact
+	- was captured by the Artificer in Avizallo - artificer made a wish to create his labryinth in the sky
+	- now captured in apostasy - bad guy made a wish to transfer his powers away somehow?
+		- was getting used by bad guy in apostasy to steal the condenser?
+		- broke a deal with a devil?
+	- relation to Indira Ashoor?
+		- Coriolis's daughter?!?! would have to be a year younger than Toby - she's being pursued bc Apostasy thinks she has Coriolis' power now
+		- was conceived as a vessel for elemental powers, unlike toby
+		- doesn't explain why Apostasy wants his powers - to also get to Nexida?
-- Mother - Annalise?
+- Mother (Annalise)
 	- Toby's powers actually came from her - passed her powers onto toby to protect him (from what), losing her mind in the process
 	- related/necessary to find Nexida, or to the council - she worked for them?
 	- wants / motives ? was a whirlwind adventurer or thief?
+	- Named after Annalise's friend Tobias? who is part of the Mirwood resistance
-- ==Mysterious burst of wind power during childhood
+- ==Mysterious burst of wind power at 14yrs (2y ago)
 	- the Fray causes weird loci in the Weave? loss of the dragons?
 	- actually also has mixed bloodline
+	- Apostasy caught Coriolis and punished him, stripping him of power into a regular human.
+Coriolis's power tried to jump to next closest link (Toby), but it burst out of him in a destructive gust
+		- Apostasy was trying to extract the power from Coriolis, but it went somewhere else
+		- Coriolis has lost most of his memory, inept, deadbeat - need to build him up in order to pay off the disappointment
+		- would need to establish the power transferral mechanic - maybe apostasy already uses it on fire elementals

 Eletha
 - Moonflower family + “philanthropy”